dacre-denny/react-floco/README.md

 ### Rendering multiple components with Repeat

 The Repeat component mimics the behavior of a [count controlled loop](https://en.wikipedia.org/wiki/Control_flow#Count-controlled_loops), providing a declarative means of rendering a component multiple times.
-The Repeat component renders via a callback function through which a `key` for the current iteration is provided:
+The Repeat component renders children via a callback function through which a `key` for the current iteration is provided:

     <Repeat times={5}>
         ({ key }) => <p key={key}>I render five times</p>